maniak-dobrii/robo-hand/README.md

 You'll need [SketchUp](https://www.sketchup.com/) to export frame models for printing, palm is available in both `.stl` and `.skp`.
 [Autodesk Eagle](https://www.autodesk.com/products/eagle/free-download) is required  to export mask for PCB.
 Both SketchUp and Eagle have free versions enough for export.

-Currently Wi-Fi connectivity is not utilized, robot is controlled by two physical buttons, one for finger gesture, one for sign of the horns.
+Currently there is basic Wi-Fi-based control and two physical buttons, one for finger gesture, one for sign of the horns.
+Device spawns Wi-Fi hot spot and HTTP server, that serves HTML and performs gestures on GET.

 ### Palm
 Palm itself is based on [design by Juan Gutierrez](https://www.thingiverse.com/thing:14986).
 In original design I didn't like thumb placement.
 If you only need the palm, I have it on [thingiverse](https://www.thingiverse.com/thing:2743350).